TheLocust3/Neural-Networks/README.md

-# ai-attempts
+# Neural Networks
-A repository full of my attempts at creating neural networks
+A repository full of my neural networks